Hip Dysplasia

 • functional/athletic demands

-• Education and activity modification play an important role
+• Additionally, education and activity modification play an important role.

-• Graduated, milestone-driven, high-level rehab is crucial prior to return to full function and sport
+• Moreover, graduated, milestone-driven, high-level rehab is crucial prior to return to full function and sport

 This is why a thorough assessment and correct referral for imaging or orthopedic intervention is crucial for the optimal management of hip dysplasia.
-Physiotherapy can help with this, and with establishing a specific rehabilitation program to reduce symptoms associated with hip dysplasia.
+Physiotherapy can help with this and can establish a specific rehabilitation program to reduce symptoms associated with hip dysplasia.

 ~ Elise McMahon